wvovaw/Balda/README.md

 - [X] Limit user's time on turn ⏲
 - [ ] Fill the bottom pane (Plese, do it...) ⬇

+- [ ] Autoscroll down used words list on owerflow

 ### Friend requests 🙋
 - [ ] Each player should have his own color.
 All the words he have assembled in the right used words list should have this font color.
 Or may be I should put player name beside. 🎨
 - [ ] The last assembled word should be highlited until any user's act: